Korean Translation Services

 The table below shows the vowels in the Korean writing system.
 Readers who landed on this page through a search engine are recommended to start with our main article on the Korean writing system, which explains how to assemble the characters into syllable clusters.

-Many of the sounds represented by the vowel letters in the Korean alphabet actually begin with the /w/ or /y/ sounds, which are classified by Western phoneticists as semi-vowels or semi-consonants.
+Many of the sounds represented by the vowel letters in the Korean alphabet actually begin with the /w/ or /y/ sounds, which are classified by Western phoneticians as semi-vowels or semi-consonants.
 For example, in European languages, the sound of “wa” is thought to have two elements, the /w/ sound and the /a/ sound.
-Korean phoneticists, however, treat the /wa/ sound as a single vowel as far as the letter denotation is concerned, and the same is true for /ya/, /we/, etc.
+Korean phoneticians, however, treat the /wa/ sound as a single vowel as far as the letter denotation is concerned, and the same is true for /ya/, /we/, etc.

 Character Sound Click